9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 Notice the third case above, where we try to use the result of the call to `mySecond` as the argument to another function.
 Evaluation still terminates and drops us back to the `ghci` prompt.
-This is the major weakness of using `error`: it doesn\'t let our caller distinguish between a recoverable error and a problem so severe that it really should terminate our program.
+This is the major weakness of using `error`: it doesn't let our caller distinguish between a recoverable error and a problem so severe that it really should terminate our program.